Linear model reduction using spectral proper orthogonal decomposition: Examples

 Figure~\ref{fig:state_and_forcing_spacetime}(a,b) shows two space-time trajectories of the state $q$, each $1024$ time steps in length.
 The diagonally oriented structures demonstrate the traveling wave behavior of the system, and it is clear that the waves are amplified and then attenuated as they pass through $x=0$.
 These space-time trajectories are to space-time POD (and thus SPOD) as snapshots are to POD: the more structure there is in the trajectories, the fewer space-time modes are needed to accurately represent them.
 For example, in Figure~\ref{fig:state_and_forcing_spacetime}(a) the state is forced with band-limited temporally white noise and a Gaussian spatial correlation while the state in Figure~\ref{fig:state_and_forcing_spacetime}(b) is forced with a temporally, as well as spatially, Gaussian noise.
 The resulting state from the white forcing has more detailed structures -- a good proxy for higher rank behavior -- so trajectories with this forcing require more space-time modes to be accurately represented.
 The temporally white and temporally Gaussian forcings are shown in Figure~\ref{fig:state_and_forcing_spacetime}(c,d).
 Note that the forcing occupies the entire domain in this example, i.e., $N_f = N_x$.
-We thus choose $p = N_x$, because this will not have a large impact on the CPU time in this case.
-The SPOD method, therefore, scales like $N_x$, as do POD-Galerkin and balanced truncation, and there is no scaling benefit gained by using an intermediary basis, so we set it to the identity in this example.
-Despite this spatially extensive forcing, all three ROMs maintain a significant advantage over the FOM due to the latter being dense owing to its pseudo-spectral discretization (the ROMs are also dense but of substantially lower dimension). \\
+We thus choose $p = N_x$ vectors in the intermediary basis used to reduce the transient operator, because this will not have a large impact on the CPU time in this case.
+The SPOD method, therefore, scales like $N_x$, as do POD-Galerkin projection and balanced truncation, and there is no scaling benefit gained by using an intermediary basis, so we set it to the identity in this example.
+Despite this spatially extensive forcing, all three ROMs maintain a significant advantage over the FOM due to the latter being dense, resulting from the pseudo-spectral discretization. \\